spryker/spryker-docs/_includes/pbc/all/install-features/202400.0/install-the-shipment-feature.md

 {% info_block errorBox %}

-The following feature integration guide expects the basic feature to be in place.<br>The current feature integration guide only adds the following functionalities:
+The following feature integration guide expects the basic feature to be in place.

+The current feature integration guide only adds the following functionalities:
 * Shipment Back Office UI
 * Delivery method per store
 * Shipment data import